suvo-gh/suvo-gh/index.md

 **Skills used:** Python, Pandas, SKlearn, Matplotlib

-**Project Objective:** A live example on classifying Biomechanical Features of Orthopedic Patients based on provided Features
+**Project Objective:** Classifying Biomechanical Features of Orthopedic Patients based on provided Features to decrease the time required for finding a diagonasis

 **Quantifiable result:** We could Classify the type of tumor resulting in [**80%** accuracy using K-means algorithm](https://github.com/suvo-gh/Orthopedic-Patients-Classification).